 Apple is famously secretive when it comes to tech announcements but going by the latest rumours, Apple's iPhone 13 launch date will be September 2021.
-The next-gen iPhone is expected to bring a host of upgrades including a super-fast 5G modem, ultra-wide camera lens and Apple's first-ever 120Hz display.
+The next-gen iPhone is expected to bring a host of upgrades including a super-fast 5G modem, ultra-wide 48MP camera and Apple's first-ever 120Hz display.
 Here's everything we know about the iPhone 13 so far...

 New iPhone 13: latest rumours at a glance